 Garmin isn't a company that you'd traditionally expect to provide travel insurance or high altitude Search and Rescue coverage.

-However, this global tech giant has recently begun offering Search and Rescue (SAR) Insurance plans to those who own one of their compatible satellite communication devices like the popular and affordable InReach Mini.
+However, this global tech giant now offers Search and Rescue (SAR) Insurance plans to those who own one of their compatible satellite communication devices like the popular and affordable InReach Mini.

 Here are their policies: